 Please inform the teacher in writing if a person other than the parent or regular car-pool driver will be picking up your child.
 At pick-up time, this person must present photo identification to the teacher prior to leaving with the preschool student.

-Each school day your child should arrive equipped with a backpack, individual snack of two food groups, and a change of clothing.
+Each school day your child should arrive equipped with a backpack, individual snack of two food groups, water bottle, and a change of clothing.
 Spare clothing should be season-appropriate and remain in your child’s backpack.
 Please send boots on snowy days.

 Activities during the school day will include creative, sometimes messy indoor and outdoor play.
 Please dress your child in weather-appropriate clothing and shoes that allows for comfort and freedom to fully engage in all activities.
 Clothing with fasteners your child can manipulate independently are highly encouraged.
 Rubber soled shoes are safest for preschool activities.
 Please refrain from flip-flops and slippery-soled shoes.
 Hats and mittens are necessary for cold weather days, as we will go outside daily.

 We ask that any clothing items that may be removed during class time (sweatshirts, sweaters, coats, hats and mittens) be clearly labeled with your child’s name.

 With great appreciation, we will accept donations of facial tissue, napkins, paper towels, construction paper, copy paper, glue sticks, tape, and washable markers.
 We also can use recycled items such as old electronics, craft materials, and small boxes.

 Each day will include a short snack break.
 Please send a small snack, covering two food groups, in your child’s backpack.
 Fruit, vegetables, dry cereal, granola bars, Goldfish crackers, a small sandwich, or cheese cubes are good choices.
 Please make sure all items are peeled, cut, and easy for your child to access independently.
 Water will be provided.